 - Despite general Israeli and Palestinian support for a two-state solution, the prospects for resolving that conflict appear grim.
 President Obama, you've called the status quo unsustainable and have reiterated your commitment to a two-state solution.
 Mr. Romney, you've made comments calling into question the viability of a two-state solution.
 What roles do each of you envision the United States playing in revitalizing Israeli-Palestinian peace talks?

-Robert Kahn, Steven A. Tananbaum Senior Fellow for International Economics
+Robert Kahn, Steven A. Tananbaum Senior Fellow for International Economics, Council on Foreign Relations

 The Global Economy